hwh98/cosc-520-2022-TSP/README.md

 ### Installation instruction for this algorithm.

-Under the project directory, follow the instructions below to setup the environment for B&B visualization
+Under the project directory, follow the instructions below to setup the environment for Branch and Bound visualization

-Install node.js, which includes NPM package manager for the javascript, locate [here](https://nodejs.org/en/download/)
+Install node.js, which includes NPM package manager for the javascript, from [here](https://nodejs.org/en/download/)

-For windows operating system, see [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
+For windows operating system, download the file and follow the instruction [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows)

-For Mac operating system, see [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac), or you can install it with homebrew.
+For Mac operating system, you can either download the file and follow the [instruction](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac), or you can install it with homebrew.
 > brew install node

 After install the node.js, you can check if the NPM is also installed successfully by